Two teens admit murder of schoolboy stabbed 27 times on Woolwich bus

 “An Aspiring Rapper’s Life Cut Short”

-“It is clear this is not a form of spontaneous incident.
+Prosecutor Tom Little KC said: “It is clear this is not a form of spontaneous incident.
 The two defendants must have known the deceased was on the bus.
-They approach him and almost instantaneously, the two of them pull out machetes and attacked the deceased.”
+They approached him and almost instantaneously pulled out machetes and attacked.”

-27 Blows, One Fatal Outcome
+27 Stab Wounds, One Fatal Attack

-Sentencing Set for July
+Sentencing Date Set for July

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.